 Grades of I, X and N will automatically become grades of F if the deficiency is not made up within the next semester in residence.
-The GPA is determined by dividing the number of grade points earned by the number of semester hours for which grades of A, B, C, D or F have been recorded.
-Grades of P#, F#, L or Z are not figured into the GPA and do not count toward degree requirements.
+The grade-point average is determined by dividing the number of grade points earned by the number of semester hours for which grades of A, B, C, D or F have been recorded.
+Grades of P#, F#, L or Z are not figured into the grade-point average.

-If, following the last day for withdrawal from courses, the student experiences medical or personal problems that make the satisfactory completion of course work unlikely, they may request a grade of I (incomplete) from one or more instructors and must take the following steps: 1) discuss the request with the instructor before the final critique or portfolio review; 2) with the instructor's consent, complete an Incomplete Grade Petition, which is signed by both the instructor and the student; and 3) return the signed petition to Sam Fox School Registrar's Office for final approval.
+Students who, following the last day for withdrawal from courses, experience medical or personal problems that make the satisfactory completion of course work unlikely may request a grade of I (incomplete) from one or more instructors and must take the following steps: 1) discuss the request with the instructor before the final critique or portfolio review; 2) with the instructor's consent, complete an Incomplete Grade Petition, which is signed by both the instructor and the student; and 3) return the signed petition to Sam Fox School Registrar's Office for final approval.

 The instructor is under no obligation to award a grade of Incomplete.
 The chair of the student's program must review each request before a grade of Incomplete will be granted.
 Once granted, an Incomplete will become a grade of F if the deficiency is not made up within the next semester of residence or by the date agreed.

 When a student retakes a course, both enrollments will show on the transcript.
 If the second grade is equivalent to or better than the first, the first grade may be changed to an R indicating re-enrollment.
 If the second grade is lower, both grades will stand.
 Credit toward the degree will be allowed for only one of the enrollments.